sigstore/cosign/README.md

 ## Registry Support

-`cosign` uses [go-containerregistry](https://github.com/google/go-containerregistry) for registry interactions, which has excellent support, but some registries may have quirks.
+`cosign` uses [go-containerregistry](https://github.com/google/go-containerregistry) for registry interactions, which has generally excellent compatibility, but some registries may have quirks.

 Today, `cosign` has been tested and works against the following registries: